riya305/Doctor-Appointments-Scheduling-System/README.md

-# Doctor-Appointments-Scheduling-System
+# Luma Technical Interview
-REST APIs that enables a simple scheduling system that manages doctor availabilities and allows patients to book appointments.ents Scheduling System

-## Problem
+## Problem Definition

 A busy hospital has a list of dates that a doctor is available to see patients.
 Their process is manual and error prone leading to overbooking.
 They also have a hard time visualizing all of the available time for a doctor for specific dates.

-## What does this project do?
+## Interview Task

-Creates REST APIs that enables a simple scheduling system that manages doctor availabilities and allows patients to book appointments.
+Create a REST API that enables a simple scheduling system that manages doctor availabilities and allows patients to book appointments.

 ## Data Model

+Define a set of data models that include:

 * a way track assign booked appointments
 * a way to track patients